cloud-zhoubingye/DEMO_OJ/README.md

     - Generates detailed error feedback if there are any issues.

+## Issues to be Addressed

+#### 1. Cross-Origin Routing Issues
+Currently, the cross-origin routing issue is unresolved.
+This can cause problems when the frontend and backend are hosted on different domains or ports, leading to CORS (Cross-Origin Resource Sharing) errors.

+**Proposed Solutions**:
+- **Configure a Proxy Server with a Public IP**: Set up a proxy server that has a public IP address.
+This proxy server will handle the requests from the frontend and forward them to the backend, thus mitigating the CORS issues.
+- **Deploy Frontend and Backend on the Same Device**: Ensure that both the frontend and backend code are hosted on the same device.
+This can be achieved by using containerization tools like Docker, which allows for easy deployment and management of both services on the same host.

+By addressing these issues, we can enhance the robustness and reliability of the Online Judge System, ensuring a seamless experience for users and administrators alike.

 ## Team and Contributions
 - **Yunfan Zhang**: Database design and backend development for CRUD operations.
 - **Liaotian Feng**: Development of the code evaluation engine and backend business logic implementation.